mac-comp127-s24-alhashim/project-project_dani_clarissa_karla/README.md

 -

   The Mascot Generator game is designed to allow users to create a mascot based off the Macalester building and area of study they have the most interest in.
 The user may choose one of the four buildings, OLRI, Carnegie, Old Main, and JWall, in order to produce a specific background that relates to the majors that take place in said building.
-Afterwards the user will be given a blank canvas of a mascot to customize to their liking, while the main body will remain the same, an egg shape, the user will be able to pick it's ears, eyes, feet, accessories, etc. Once the user is satisfied with their mascot they'll press submit and have a brand new mascot for the building/departments of their choice.
+Afterwards the user will be given a blank canvas of a mascot to customize to their liking, while the main body will remain the same, an egg shape, the user will be able to pick its ears, eyes, feet, accessories, etc. Once the user is satisfied with their mascot they'll press submit and have a brand new mascot for the building/departments of their choice.

 Context:
 -